Tor and VPN

 Should I use a VPN to connect to Tor, or use Tor to connect to a VPN?

 Connect to a VPN first, then Tor.
-Here’s why.
+Read on to find out why.

 Connect with a VPN, then Tor (Onion over VPN)